carbon-language/carbon-lang/clang/docs/SourceBasedCodeCoverage.rst

 Interpreting reports
 ====================

-There are four statistics tracked in a coverage summary:
+There are five statistics tracked in a coverage summary:

 * Function coverage is the percentage of functions which have been executed at least once.
 A function is considered to be executed if any of its